Home - Coding Otaku

 About this website

-This is my personal website containing my blogs, projects, other things I do, and ways to contact me.
-It partially supports the IndieWeb while keeping accessibility and minimalism in mind.
+This is my personal website containing my blogs, projects, stories, other things I do, and ways to contact me.
+It partially supports the IndieWeb while keeping accessibility, minimalism, and your privacy in mind.

-However, I believe that it is acceptable to use buzzwords as long as the people using them are not burdened.
-It is too easy to create bloated software and too difficult to make slim ones.
+I also believe that it is acceptable to use buzzword technologies as long as the people using/visiting the project/site are not burdened.
+It is too easy to create bloated and heavy software and too difficult to make slim and light ones.

 Otaku